RajisteB/go-server-generator/README.md

 # Go Backend Project Generator

-A CLI tool that generates complete Go backend projects with a clean, scalable architecture.
+A CLI tool that generates complete Go backend projects with a clean, scalable architecture with Clerk auth for identity management.

 ## 🚀 Quick Start